MReichenauer/training_tracker_restapi/README.md

 5. Run `npx prisma generate` in the root folder.
 6. Run `npm run dev`

-**NOTE:** To run this project you need to clone and run the back-end as well, this can be found at: https://github.com/MReichenauer/training_tracker_restapi
+**NOTE:** To run this project you need to clone and run the front-end as well, this can be found at: https://github.com/MReichenauer/training_tracker

 To run this localy, you follow this steps below.
 1. Clone or download this repo.